amitshekhariitbhu/Fast-Android-Networking/RxAndroidNetworking.md

    }
 ```

-### In RxJava, you can do too many things by applying the operators (flatMap,filter,map,mapMany,zip,etc) available in RxJava.
+### In RxJava, you can do too many things by applying the operators (flatMap, filter, map, mapMany, zip, etc) available in RxJava.